toddmazierski/git_template/README.md

 ## Installation

-  1. Clone the repository into your home folder:
+  1. Clone the repository and symlink to your home folder:

-        $ cd
         $ git clone git@github.com:toddmazierski/.git_template.git
+        $ ln -s ~/code/.git_template ~/.git_template

   2. Configure Git to use the template globally: